Operation: Haamstede Airfield

 Warren Barrett with his mother outside 413 Spring Road, Ipswich, Suffolk, England - right, same house - 2014 (courtesy Mrs Doreen Schei née Barratt,Stuart Chaplin and Jon Whight)

 Newspaper cuttings from the day.
 The other local chap mentioned, Sgt.
-John Lansdale (1) was killed flying with 607 Squadron.
+John Lansdale was KiA flying with 607 Squadron.
 Hurricane I P3860 was shot down by Hptm.
-Neumann from 1/JG27 at 15:40 hrs on Tuesday, 17th September 1940.
+Neumann from 1./JG27 at 15:40 hrs on Tuesday, 17th September 1940.
 The aircraft crashed at the 'Bell Inn' Beltring, Kent.

-(1) Sgt.
+Sgt.
 John Lansdale.
 Hempnall (St. Margarets) Churchyard, Norfolk.
-CWGC grave.
 Son of William Albert and Ellen Sarah Lansdell, of Great Yarmouth.
 Note: John Lansdale held a first class honours degree in aeronautics and was a fellow of the Royal Aeronautical Society)

 Medals given to the sister of Warren Barrett and treasured. (courtesy Stuart Chaplin and Jon Whight, Mrs Doreen Schei née Barratt)

 Researched and dedicated to the relatives of this crew with thanks to Stuart Chaplin and Jon Whight, relatives of Sgt.
-Barrett for their extensive research, Aircrew Remembered, researcher and specialist genealogist Kate Tame, National Archives - Air 14-3361, Janet Roberts who contacted us in March 2017.
-Graham Warner - 'The Bristol Blenheim’.
-Updated by Aircrew Remembered (Sep 2020)
+Barrett for their extensive research, Aircrew Remembered, researcher and specialist genealogist Kate Tame.
+Janet Roberts who contacted us in March 2017.
+Thanks to Thanks Graham Warner for the link to the video.
+Updated by Aircrew Remembered (Sep 2020).
+Thanks to Trevour Harkins for the additional Next of Kin details for Sgt.
+Davies (Mar 2025).

 RS 17.09.2020 - Fighter claim and NoK details for Sgt Bryant updated